dolphindb/Tutorials_EN/streaming_tutorial.md

 vtemp = 2.0 2.2 2.3 2.4 2.5 2.6 2.7 0.13 0.23 2.9
 tableInsert(pubTable,vtimestamp,vtemp)
 ```

-- batchSize：an integer indicating the number of messages for batch processing.
+- batchSize：an integer indicating the number of messages to trigger batch processing.
 If it is positive, the handler does not process incoming messages until their number reaches batchSize.
 If it is unspecified or non-positive, the handler processes the incoming messages as soon as they come in.

-In the following example, `batchSize` is set to 11.
+In the following example, 'batchSize' is set to 11.
 ```
 share streamTable(10000:0,`timestamp`temperature, [TIMESTAMP,DOUBLE]) as pubTable
 share streamTable(10000:0,`ts`temp, [TIMESTAMP,DOUBLE]) as subTable1